-Even almost five years down the line, the What ifs, the questions are still as clear and as painful as the first days after she died.
+Since 2012, the what-ifs are still as clear and as painful as they were in the first few days after she died.

-I was ill, I felt terrible but I often question whether there was more, to go through the events leading to her birth, of course these were answered with just how seriously ill I was, moments from seizing, but still;
+I was ill, seriously ill – although I felt terrible, I often question whether there was more.
+Going through the events leading to her birth, of course, these were answered with just how seriously ill I was, moments from seizing, but still;

 What if there could have been more to be done?